A Scale What?

 Scale in design refers to the enlarged or reduced representation of a real, full-size object in a drawing or physical model while retaining the proportions of the original.
 In architecture, we generally reduce the scale rather than enlarge it.
 A scale drawing or model is like taking the original and shrinking it down proportionally.

-It is important to note that in metric scale, architects generally use millimetres when developing their drawings, not centimetres or metres.
+It is important to note that architects generally use millimetres when developing their drawings, not centimetres or metres.

-With metric scale, we pronounce scale as “one” which is the number on the left, “to” or “is to” which is the colon “fifty” which is the number on the right.
+With metric scale, we pronounce scale as “one” which is the number on the left, “is to” which is the colon “fifty” which is the number on the right.

-- The number on the left of the colon refers to one unit measurement (eg. mm) on the page as a representation of real life.
+- The number on the left of the colon refers to one unit on the page as a representation of real life.

-- The number on the right of the colon refers to how many time larger the real-life measurement is (in the same unit – mm).
+- The number on the right of the colon refers to how many time larger the real-life measurement is.

 For example, a scale of “one to twenty” means that one millimetre on a page represents twenty millimetres in real life.